 What better way to celebrate turning five than by decorating donuts with your best friends?
-Throwing a donut themed birthday party is so much fun - and easier than you may think!
+Throwing a donut party is so much fun - and easier than you may think!
 We're sharing the best ideas for a donut party below, everything you'll need for a special birthday celebration.

 One of my daughter's favorite special breakfast snacks is donuts, so the party inspiration was pretty simple.
 Using donuts as the inspiration we planned on donut themed food with plenty of sprinkles, and a fun activity to keep little hands busy.

 - Our Going 'Two' the Farm Themed Birthday Party

 - Construction Themed Birthday Party for a Toddler

 When beginning my planning, I always create a note on my phone with the ideas and designs I was hoping to achieve and then jump on Amazon and Etsy to find the look!